tinalexander/tinalexander.github.io/notes/2024/01-january.md

 - **Date:** received January 25, 2024

 > Several bottles of Neptune's Fix were tested.
 Substances identified included tianeptine, kava, two synthetic cannabinoids, and two plant cannabinoids.
+>
+> ...
+>
+> Not all of the bottles contained all of the listed substances; however, all of them did contain tianeptine.

 ## Pennsylvania's poison control center on Neptune's Fix